Summer courses, art festivals, local information & more

-Alfred and the surrounding areas provide a wide variety of seasonal events for the whole family.
+From monthly art walks to celebrations and traditions unique to the Alfred learning-living community, our area provides a wide variety of seasonal events for the whole family.
 Whether you enjoy outdoor activities, cultural events, or good food and wine, Western New York offers something for everyone.

 Experience something truly spectacular.
 Alfred University art students display their work each spring in early May.
 Open to the public.

 Maple producers across NY host open houses to demonstrate maple production.
 The event is free to the public.